Vivek-raj-gupta-2002/Vivek-raj-gupta-2002/README.md

 </div>

 - 🔭 I’m currently working on Open-source projects
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on new tech projects
 - 📫 How to reach me: vivekrajgupta2002+github@outlook.com
 - 😄 Pronouns: he/him